-Figure 5.9: Heatmap of gene expression FCs between SF and PB for those gene significantly modulated (pval<0.05) in at least one cell type.
-Amongst the 370 genes measured by qPCR, the FC in gene expression between the SF and PB for each pair of samples has been represented only those genes which were consistently modulated across the three PsA samples (pval<0.05) in at least one of the cell types.
+Figure 5.9: Heatmap of gene expression FCs between synovial fluid and peripheral blood for those gene significantly modulated (pval<0.05) in at least one cell type.
+Amongst the 370 genes measured by qPCR, the FC in gene expression between the synovial fluid and peripheral blood for each pair of samples has been represented only those genes which were consistently modulated across the three PsA samples (pval<0.05) in at least one of the cell types.
 Each column represents a genes and each row a pair of SF-PB PsA samples.
-The log2FC in gene expression between SF and PB is colour-coded.
-Overall, the heatmap allows to observe the change in gene expression as well as the magnitude between SF and PB for each gene in each of the the three pairs of PsA samples in CD14+ monocytes, mCD4+ and mCD8+ cells.
+The log2FC in gene expression between synovial fluid and peripheral blood is colour-coded.
+Overall, the heatmap allows to observe the change in gene expression as well as the magnitude between synovial fluid and peripheral blood for each gene in each of the the three pairs of PsA samples in CD14+ monocytes, mCD4+ and mCD8+ cells.

-For example, CCR7 and IL7R were up-regulated in SF CD14+ monocytes compared to PB; however changes between SF and PB were not consistent across patients in mCD4+ and mCD8+.
+For example, CCR7 and IL7R were up-regulated in synovial fluid CD14+ monocytes compared to PB; however changes between synovial fluid and peripheral blood were not consistent across patients in mCD4+ and mCD8+.
 Moreover, differences in the magnitude of FCs were also observed for some of the genes modulated in the same direction across the three cell types, for instance VEGFB and CXCR6 (Figure ?? green box).

 Filtering of all the genes tested for expression in the qPCR array based statistical significance (pval<0.05) and mean FC>1.5 revealed CD14+ monocytes and mCD8+ presenting greater number of significantly modulated genes (72 and 77, respectively) compared to mCD4+ cells (46 genes) (Figure 5.10 a, b and c).
-For the three analysed cell types, the majority of modulated immune genes showed up-regulation in the SF (Figure 5.10 a, b and c).
+For the three analysed cell types, the majority of modulated immune genes showed up-regulation in the synovial fluid (Figure 5.10 a, b and c).
 For example, 56 out of the 70 significantly modulated genes in CD14+ monocytes showed mean FC>1.5 versus the 14 genes with mean FC<1.5 (Figure 5.10 a).

 Correlation between gene expression and chromatin accessibility

-Overlap between differentially modulated genes and DARs in the proximity were observed in the three cell types (Table 5.5).
-The overlap in CD14+ monocytes revealed significant enrichment of modulated genes between SF and PB for DARs with the same direction of change (Fisher exact test pval=0.028).
-In contrast to CD14+ monocytes, the observed overlap between gene expression and chromatin accessibility did not appear to be significant in mCD4+ and mCD8+ cells (Fisher exact test pval=0.466 and 0.173, respectively).
+Overlap between differentially modulated genes (in synovial fluid vs peripheral blood) and proximal DARs was only found to be significant in CD14+ monocytes (Fisher exact test pval=0.028) and not mCD4+ and mCD8+ cells (Fisher exact test pval=0.466 and 0.173, respectively).
 In CD14+ monocytes, 13 out of the 56 significantly up-regulated genes in

-SF overlapped with SF open DARs.
-For example, the increased expression of IL7R in SF correlated with increased chromatin accessibility at the 5’ and 3’ UTR of this gene, previously shown (Figure 5.7 b).
-Another relevant example was the FN1 gene, which up-regulated expression in synovial biopsies compared to PB has already been reported by others (Dolcino et al. 2015).
+synovial fluid also showed open DARs.
+For example, the increased expression of IL7R in synovial fluid correlated with increased chromatin accessibility at the 5’ and 3’ UTR of this gene (Figure 5.7 b).
+Another relevant example was the FN1 gene, for which up-regulated expression in synovial biopsies compared to peripheral blood has been reported by others (Dolcino et al. 2015).
 In this

 CD14+ monocytes